Guided Meditation for Kids: Benefits + Free Relaxation Scripts

 How to Use a Guided Meditation Script with Your Child

 Many parents use these scripts at bedtime to help their child fall asleep peacefully.
-We always get a few emails saying, “My kid was asleep before we even finished the breathing part!”
+We always get a few emails saying something like, “My child was asleep before we even finished the breathing part!”

 Other scripts are more suited to morning readings to help them start their day off calmly and confidently.
 As you browse through the library, you’ll get an idea of which ones are best for your child.
 Then…